Medical Social Worker Resume Example

 Your employment history shows how you help seniors and their families every day.
 Focus on specific achievements, not just basic duties.
 Numbers help-like “supported 30+ clients weekly.”

-I always tailor this section to fit the job.
+I always tailor this section to fit the job, just as I would with a cover letter for a community-focused position.
 If a role is in a hospital, I highlight my care coordination experience.
 For nursing homes, I show how I manage transitions and advocate for residents.

 Use bullet points to make responsibilities and accomplishments pop.
 Start each one with a strong action verb-like facilitated, coordinated, or advocated.
 This helps recruiters see your impact quickly.